 You will be likely to experience changes in sleep patterns and appetite as the pregnancy progresses.
 However, if these changes are also accompanied by negative thinking and feelings about yourself, it is important to consider whether you may be experiencing antenatal depression and the need to discuss this with your health professional.

 It is also very common for people to experience symptoms of anxiety and depression at the same time – in fact, up to half of people do.
-Whilst this presents a very uncomfortable mix of feelings, the good news is that there are safe and effective treatments that can treat and manage both conditions at the same time.
+Whilst this presents a very uncomfortable mix of feelings, the good news is that there are safe and effective treatments that can treat and manage both conditions at the same time, during pregnancy.